dfds/k8s-monitoring/grafana/README.md

 # Manual Installation

-If you wish to install Grafana manually without using the bootstrapper script in the root folder of this repository, this README file contains instructions.
+If you wish to install Grafana manually without using the bootstrapping script in the root folder of this repository, this README file contains instructions.

 ## Pre-requisites